animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 [People mention the "inner monologue" vs. other types of thinking debate](https://www.iflscience.com/people-with-no-internal-monologue-explain-what-its-like-in-their-head-57739).
 That is a good analogy to the kind of consciousness transition I did while meditating, where my thoughts had become increasingly more acute, and were at the end, both.
 Both an awareness independent of words and words that perfectly matched that awareness, no matter how deep or intricate, then.
 And the awareness itself could carry far more information, and with each word (like ["endless rain into a paper cup"](https://youtu.be/90M60PzmxEE?si=2n0PJKmeekYA6etl)) less energy was used and no exhaustion would arise.

-Now, some big lump pushed to the right of my throat, that same moving fist that was once an acute breath which circulated my chest, back, and trachea (or heart, throat, and back of throat).
+Now, some big lump pushed to the right of my throat and perhaps into my head, that same moving fist that was once an acute breath which circulated my chest, back, and head (or heart, back of throat/trachea, third-eye region).

 The change began in RGH, not during the yogic state.
 The change began after they injected me with something, rapidly changed the fine balance of my body’s energies, and overwhelmed the sensitivity of a delicate state of consciousness with a much harder, much stronger, much less acute hospital one.
 The sudden change, including environmental and neurological, as they also "snapped me out" of that state rapidly with the injection of benzos, perhaps broke some endocrine or vestibular system of chakras and Kundalini that is unknown to (modern) science and medicine, locking my throat "chakra" in some way that I since haven’t been able to unlock, again, in the same way.
 An Adam’s Apple, now lodged in my throat (and upper head, *maybe* nose/lobe region), like I choked on the wisdom that the higher nature forces gave me, from the House on May St., up to the inexplicable rapid psychosis when I was finishing up my [MHDPA paper](https://www.overleaf.com/read/qgmmzgsrctmg#6cd1b9) in 2018.